 From 200 Church Street, the Rome Historical Society operates a 3,700 square foot museum with both permanent and rotating exhibits.
 These exhibits are based on our collection of more than 40,000 items, carefully preserved in 8,400 square foot artifact storage.
 The William E. Scripture Research Library is home to more than 10,000 archived books, documents, photographs, and paper records to aid curious genealogists, home and business owners, and seasoned historians alike.

 The Rome Historical Society was chartered by the State Board of Regents in 1936, the thoughtful undertaking of a number of civically engaged Romans.
 Their goal was ultimately simple: to foster the study of the historic city of Rome, New York, and to share that history with as many other people as possible

 At the Rome Historical Society, you can discover the ways Rome has adapted, grown, and changed over time, from its days as a place of portage for colonial traders to its early fortifications like Fort Bull and Fort Stanwix, from a small town briefly named Lynchville to the industrious city of Rome that supplied one-tenth of the world’s copper and was home to Griffiss Air Force Base.
 The study of Rome, the City of American History, is a densely layered look at what it means to be American, from our earliest colonial history to our global present—and beyond.

 The Rome Historical Society runs a wide variety of lectures, book signings and other events in their 95-seat Stevens-Kingsley Foundation Auditorium.
 Also installed in the auditorium is the “Our Goodly Heritage” diorama, a multimedia presentation on Rome’s long and richly storied history.

-In addition to the Church Street Location, the Rome Historical Society maintains three additional historic sites: The Lower Landing Place, Fort Bull/Wood Creek, and The Tomb of the Unknown Soldiers of the American Revolution.
+In addition to the Church Street Location, the Rome Historical Society owns and maintains three additional historic sites: The Lower Landing Place, Fort Bull/Wood Creek, and The Tomb of the Unknown Soldiers of the American Revolution.
 Please see our Historic Sites page to learn more about these locations.